 The sample words come from three field recordings from Lokalane, in southwestern Botswana.
 The recordings were made by Peter Ladefoged and Tony Traill in July and August 1979.
-In the first recording, words without a carrier sentence were spoken by ten male speakers.
-The second recording follows the same procedure with a subset of the wordlist used in the first recording, but includes two different male speakers.
-The third recording has the same speakers as the first recording and follows the same procedure, but the speakers said a subset of the words from the first recording, and in a different order.
-Although some of these recordings were used to outline some of the characteristics of harsh voice which were later discussed in Ladefoged & Maddieson, 1996 (and further in Gordon & Ladefoged, 2001), the recordings have yet to be systematically analyzed acoustically.
+In the first recording, words without a carrier sentence were spoken by 10 male speakers.
+The second recording followed the same procedure with a subset of the wordlist used in the first recording, but including 2 different male speakers.
+The third recording had the same speakers as the first recording and followed the same procedure, but the speakers said a subset of the words from the first recording, and in a different order.
+Although some of these recordings were used to outline a few characteristics of harsh voice which were later discussed in Ladefoged & Maddieson (1996) (and further in Gordon & Ladefoged, 2001), the recordings have yet to be systematically analyzed acoustically.
 The three analog recordings were digitized at a sampling rate of 44.1 kHz and with 16-bit depth, and are available on the website of the UCLA Phonetics Lab Archive at http://archive.phonetics.ucla.edu/Language/NMN/nmn.html.